Memphis Truck Accident Attorneys

 - Defective parts: Sometimes a defective or dangerous part, like faulty braking, can contribute to a truck accident and cause serious injuries.

-- Improper cargo loading: If a truck is carrying too much cargo or is unbalanced, the vehicle is more likely to roll over onto its side on the road, particularly when making turns.
+- Improper cargo loading: If an 18-wheeler is carrying too much cargo or is unbalanced, the vehicle is more likely to roll over onto its side on the road, particularly when making turns.
 Additionally, cargo that isn’t secured can fall off the truck and hit other vehicles or create road hazards.

 Accidents involving trucks often result in catastrophic injuries and fatalities.
 While rear-end and T-bone accidents can happen to all vehicles, there are unique types of truck accidents that are known to be disastrous, like rollovers (when the truck rolls onto its side or roof, taking other vehicles with it) and underride accidents (when a smaller vehicle becomes lodged beneath the truck).